Know God and Make Him Known

 - Small caps in the New Testament are used in the text to indicate Old Testament quotations.
 Matt 22:37 NASB reads, “And He said to him, ‘You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.’”

 Using the NASB is great for Bible study, but there is nothing wrong with reading another version such as the ESV, NKJV, or NIV.
 In fact, there are many wonderful study Bibles full of commentary and biblical history that are not using the NASB translation.
-Such study Bibles as the John Macarthur Study Bible (NKJV), ESV Study Bible (ESV), and The Jesus Bible (NIV) are excellent.
+Such study Bibles as the John Macarthur Study Bible (NKJV) or the ESV Study Bible (ESV) are excellent resources to learn the Word of God.

 Bible for Study and Notes